ltspicer/dxf2gcode.linux.installer/readme.txt

 Insert the 2nd line, replacing user_name with your name.
 Save and exit visudo ( nano-editor: CTRL & O , CTRL & X ).
 $ exit

+Unfortunately is the installation of Python3.7.3 or higher on Debian 9 (Wheezy) almost impossible.
+Many LinuxCNC computers have Debian Wheezy :(

 In some cases, the following error appears: